priceloop/priceloop-api-python/docs/apis/tags/DefaultApi.md

-Add a column to a table.
+Add a data column to a table.

 ### Example